sparkartgroup-archive/sparkart.js/README.md

 ## Building the script

 Sparkart.js uses [Grunt](http://gruntjs.com/) to build the final script.
 When in development, make sure you edit the files in `/src`, then compile the script.
-To compile the script, run `grunt compile`.
+To compile the script, run `grunt build`.
 To automatically compile the script when anything in `/src` is changed, run `grunt regarde`.